gpuweb/WSL/Spec/source/index.rst

 Any of the following characters are considered whitespace, and ignored after this phase: space, tabulation (``\t``), carriage return (``\r``), new line(``\n``).

-.. todo:: do we want to also allow other unicode whitespace characters?

-We also allow two kinds of comments, that are treated like whitespace (i.e. ignored during parsing).
+WHLSL also allows two kinds of comments.
+These are treated like whitespace (i.e. ignored during parsing).
 The first kind is a line comment, that starts with the string ``//`` and continues until the next end of line character.
 The second kind is a multi-line comment, that starts with the string ``/*`` and ends as soon as the string ``*/`` is read.